Zhengdw/zhengdw.github.io/_posts/2021-10-31-hacklu-lwsr.md

 ```

 Note that there were other linear algebra solutions based on the structure of the LFSR, including those that didn't need to send ANY queries to the server.
 This is because we have an exact sum of vectors, so we can solve directly for the internal state of the LFSR.
-On the other hand my solution didn't even look at a vector at all, and didn't even need to compute the secret vector.
+On the other hand my solution didn't even look at a single vector!

 Full solve script:
 ```python